everydayrails/everyday-rails/_posts/2012-07-30-rails-admin-panel-from-scratch.markdown

       <li><%= link_to 'Manage Articles' %></li>
     </ul>

 And sure enough, our first spec passes!
-However, we've got a couple of pending specs from what the controller generator gave us a few minutes ago, and one that's passing even though we haven't written anything.
+However, if you've been following along with the TDD, you may see a couple of pending specs from what the controller generator gave us a few minutes ago, and one that's passing even though we haven't written anything.
 Let's leave  `spec/controllers/admin/dashboard_controller.rb` as we'll come back to it in awhile.
 The other pending spec files can be deleted.
 In fact, I typically configure RSpec to not even generate these specs, and create them as needed when testing my apps.

-Let's add a second request spec to confirm that people who *aren't* logged in can't access the dashboard:
+We're not done testing yet--we've verified that a successfully logged-in user can get to the dashboard, but what about a user who's not logged in?
+Let's add a second request spec to test that:

     # spec/requests/admin_spec.rb